 Marnie holds a BS in elementary education and an MEd in special education.
 She holds SC certification for K4–Grade 8 as well as SCACS and AACS professional certification.
 She has taught for more than 25 years at Bob Jones Academy and has written material for BJU Press elementary Bible, English, reading, and heritage studies.
 She has trained teachers in China using BJU Press materials and has worked with BJU Press Distance Learning Online building test banks for online courses and PowerPoints for Teacher Tools Online.

 Brian holds a BS in science education and an MS in educational administration and supervision from Bob Jones University.
 He received an EdD in school leadership from Nova Southeastern University in Fort Lauderdale, Florida.
 He has 19 years of experience as a teacher and administrator of Christian schools in Florida and North Carolina.
-Brian is the dean of the School of Education and also oversees the Division of Adult and Graduate Studies at Bob Jones University.
+Brian is the dean of the School of Education and Human Services, and he also oversees the Division of Adult and Graduate Studies at Bob Jones University.

 Brian is the biblical worldview lead specialist at BJU Press.
-He holds a PhD in theology and has worked at BJU Press for 16 years.
+He holds a PhD in theology and has worked at BJU Press for 17 years.
 His work focuses primarily on Christian-worldview shaping for the Press's social studies and language arts product lines.
 He was a contributing writer to Biblical Worldview: Creation, Fall, Redemption.

 Christine holds a BS and an MEd in English education from Bob Jones University.
 She has both SC state certification for Grades 7–12 and AACS advanced professional certification.
-She has taught middle-school English language arts for over 20 years at Bob Jones Academy.
-In addition, she maintains the middle-school library and has taught various other courses, such as Bible and study skills.
+She has taught middle school English language arts for over 20 years at Bob Jones Academy.
+In addition, she maintains the middle school library and has taught various other courses, such as Bible and study skills.
 She has also been a workshop speaker at various conferences, director of a literacy and communication summer program at BJU, and the author of many articles on teaching and technology.
 Outside the classroom, Christine enjoys spending time with her husband and three children and serving in her local church.